 Citizens and refugees from six countries that are largely Muslims will not be allowed entry into the US for 90 days after the county’s Supreme Court decision allowed it to go forward.

 The affected countries are Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
-Unlike ordinary travelers who are getting a 90-day ban, refugees will be treated to a 120-day ban.
+Unlike ordinary travellers who are getting a 90-day ban, refugees will be treated to a 120-day ban.
 No visas will be issued for 90 days to migrants or visitors from the seven countries.

 Human rights group had been contesting the temporary ban, which the Trump administration says is aimed at blocking terrorists from gaining entry into the US, for the last five months.

-Kenyans and Somalis Deported
+Kenyans and Somalis deported

 Since Trump was sworn in as the president of the United States, at least 100 Somalis and seven Kenyans have been deported.